tdignan87/TraceSense/README.md

 - [PostGres](https://www.postgresql.org/) is the database for this project when deployed on Heroku.
 - [GitHub](https://github.com/) to store and share all project code remotely.
 - [Balsamiq](https://balsamiq.com/) used to create the wireframes for my project.
+- [AWS](https://aws.amazon.com/) used for storing images from database.
+(Set up but not being used.
+Will be future requirement in application.)

 ### Libraries